frootlab/frootlab.github.io/index.md

 # About

-The artificial intelligence revolution provides new challenges for enterprises, scientific workgroups and governments as well.
-In order to remain competitive it becomes more important to continuously adapt new technologies into existing software.
+The artificial intelligence revolution provides new challenges for developers in the data analysis segment.
+This concerns enterprises, scientific workgroups and governments as well, as it becomes more important to continuously adapt new technologies into existing applications to remain competitive.
 We want to step into this breach by supporting the development of smart software, which adepts itself to new technologies!

 To that end we provide a [free](https://www.fsf.org/about/what-is-free-software) & [open source](https://opensource.org/docs/definition.php) data analysis